Analysis and numerical simulation of a generalized compressible Cahn-Hilliard-Navier-Stokes model with friction effects: Introduction

 The motivation of our model stands from the modeling of tumor progression and invasion in healthy tissues.
-Indeed, our model can be viewed as a representation of a proliferating population of cells (\ie the tumor cells) in a domain filled with a non-proliferating population (\ie the healthy cells).
+Indeed, as explained in Appendix~\ref{sec:assumptions-functions-2pop}, under suitable choices of functionals, our model can be viewed as a representation of a proliferating population of cells, \ie the tumor cells, in a domain filled with a non-proliferating population, \ie the healthy cells and the rest of tissue (ECM, extracellular fluid, \etc).
+The proliferation of cells happens by consuming mass from the other phase (we are not injecting mass in the system).
+Both cell populations move in an ECM constituted of rigid fibers on which they can adhere.
+As we only focus on the mechanical effects generated by the properties of the cells that could play a role during invasion, we do not consider in the model other effects that are known to be important in tumor progression: \eg angiogenesis, digestion of the ECM by proteolic enzymes, role of helping cells located in the stroma.

-However, we emphasize that this article concerns the analysis and numerical simulation of the general G-NSCH model~\eqref{eq:main1}--\eqref{eq:main4}.
+We emphasize that this article only concerns the analysis and the numerical simulation of the G-NSCH model~\eqref{eq:main1}--\eqref{eq:main4}.
 This latter comprises effects that are negligible in biological situations, \eg inertia effects.
-Since the general model is of interest to material sciences, physics and fluid mechanics, we focus propose here an analysis of the model and a structure preserving numerical scheme for the G-NSCH model while keeping in mind our initial application, \ie invasive tumor growth modeling.
-We also emphasize that the G-NSCH is the basis of a reduced model that takes into account only biologically relevant physical effects that play a role in invasive tumor growth.
-Therefore, this work has to be seen as the first part.
-The second will concern numerical simulations, and sensitivity analysis of the reduced model, presented here in Appendix~\ref{sec:assumptions-functions-2pop} as \textit{Problem 2}, that will rely heavily on the present work.

-\paragraph{Literature review} The motion of a binary mixture of two immiscible and compressible fluids can be described by the Navier-Stokes equation coupled to the Cahn-Hilliard model.
+We propose here an analysis of the model and a structure preserving numerical scheme for the G-NSCH model.